-The Louisiana eviction notice forms are to be used as a first step in the eviction process.
+The Louisiana eviction notices to quit are used as the first step in the process of notifying a tenant that they are in violation of their lease (or if the landlord simply wants to terminate a tenancy-at-will).
 Before a landlord can ask the courts to take action to remove a tenant, the tenant must have written notice from the landlord that there is an issue and must have a chance to rectify the problem, whether it be for non-payment of rent or some other breach of the lease.
-If the tenant still fails to respond after notice and continues living at the property, the landlord may then file a Petition for Eviction with the Local Court.
+If the tenant still fails to respond after notice and continues living at the property, the landlord may then file the Petition for Eviction, Soldier’s/Sailor’s Affidavit, and the Court Information Sheet with the Local Court.
 The court will issue an Order to Show Cause and set a hearing date so that landlord and tenant can present their cases.
 If the landlord prevails, the court will issue a Judgment of Eviction and tenant will have 24 hours to vacate the premises.

 Notices By State

 5-Day Notice to Quit (Non-Payment) – This notice is used when the tenant has failed to pay rent when it is due under the terms of the lease.
 Landlord must give the tenant written notice and five days to pay what is due or move out.

 5-Day Notice to Quit (Non-Compliance) – This notice is used when the tenant is breaching a provision in the lease, other than non-payment of rent.
 For example, the tenant may be keeping a pet when the lease states that pets are not allowed.
 The tenant will have 5 days to cure the default, or move out.

 10-Day Notice to Quit (Month to Month) – This form of notice is used when the landlord seeks to end a month-to-month tenancy.
 In this case, tenant has ten days to vacate the property.